homer0/packages/packages/personal/eslint-plugin-homer0/README.md

 | `lint`         | Lint the modified files.            |
 | `lint:full`    | Lint the project code.              |
 | `todo`         | List all the pending to-do's.       |

-### Local

-The `local.js` file in the root directory is a symlink to `configurations/node.js` so the project can be linted using its own rules.